Hoekz/JS-TDD-201/Patterns/module-patterns.md

 dependent on to be passed in or injected, thereby allowing tests to pass in any replacements such as mocks.

 This chapter will use a very simple implementation of a dependency injection engine for clarity.

+### Engine: Register

+We can start by taking a look at a very basic injection engine.
+Our [engine.js](/Patterns/injection/engine.js#L1-13) starts with a simple `register` function that adds a named `module` with its list of `dependencies` and `init` function.
+For convenience, it also returns a simple wrapper that will `run` that module.